 Two additional elective experiences from any PHARM 77XX or PHARM 78XX rotations.

 These may include:

 - 1. Advanced Sub-Specialty Emphasizes pharmacotherapy in a specific sub-specialty such as nuclear pharmacy or long-term care - 2.
-Any core rotation, other than Clinical Information Systems.
+Any core rotation

 Clinical independent study and/or research experiences may be scheduled in lieu of one of the elective rotations.
 Non-research, independent study elective rotations are six-week experiences developed by the student to allow them to pursue an area of study that is not offered by the College of Pharmacy.
-This rotation must be pre-approved by the Director of Experiential Education.
-A research-based elective rotation may also be scheduled as a six-week experience within other departments of the College (e.g., Pharmaceutics, Med Chem), subject to pre-approval of the instructor.
+This rotation must be pre-approved by the Assistant Dean of Experiential Education.
+A research-based elective rotation may also be scheduled as a six-week experience within other departments of the College (e.g., Pharmaceutics, Medicinal Chemistry, etc.), subject to pre-approval of the instructor.